Writing at the intersection of the ideas, traditions, and systems that shape American life.

 This completed academic manuscript develops a new epistemological and methodological framework for understanding uncertainty, reflexivity, and emergence in social systems.
 Building on insights from quantum mechanics and complexity theory, it challenges reductionist models in the social sciences and proposes a continuity-based, event-driven approach to observation and causality.

-The manuscript has undergone full peer review at a major academic press and is currently being considered for publication.
+The manuscript has undergone full external peer review at a major academic press and received positive referee reports..

 A Quantum-Continuity Model for the